ReflectCxx/ReflectionTemplateLibrary-CPP/README.md

 * ✅ **Perfect Forwarding** 🚀 – Binds LValue/RValue to correct overload.
 * ✅ **Zero Overhead Forwarding** ⚡ – No temporaries or copies during method forwarding.
 * ✅ **Namespace Support** 🗂️ – Group and reflect under namespaces.
-* ✅ **Reflected Returns** 🔍 – Access return values whose types are unknown at compile time.
+* ✅ **Reflected Returns** 🔍 – Access return values whose types are unknown at compile-time.
 Validate against the expected type and use them as if the type was known all along.
 * ✅ **Smart Pointer Reflection** 🔗 – Reflect `std::shared_ptr` and `std::unique_ptr`, transparently access the underlying type, and benefit from automatic lifetime management with full sharing and cloning semantics.
 * 🟨 **Conservative Conversions** 🛡️ – Safely reinterpret reflected values without hidden costs.
 For example: treat an `int` as a `char`, or a `std::string` as a `std::string_view` / `const char*` — with no hidden copies and only safe, non-widening POD conversions. *(In Progress)*
 * 🟨 **Materialize New Types** 🔄 – Convert a reflected type `A` into type `B` if they are implicitly convertible.
 Define custom conversions at registration to make them available automatically. *(In Progress)*